jbloomlab/seqneut-pipeline/README.md

 ```
 The above example shows the configuration of a plate called `plate1`, and there may be many additional plates.
 The elements under each plate-mapping are in turn as follows:

+#### group
+The group that this plate is assigned to (cannot contain any underscores).
+Typically this might be "serum" or "pilot" or however you are categorizing the runs.

 #### date
 The `date` key specifies the date on which the plate was processed in `YYYY-MM-DD` format.